iamvitalyo/Aphrodite-AGI/readme.txt

 if circle logic of all and adaptive why nobody dont run one algoritm of love on computers

-i image O adapter we send by usb requst and request comes by O and return if left/right requst will be response intuitive like O, if this not connection with nature and result just revert of request we put balanced ccirccles with O/rim in same and test, maybe need put in him 1/dot 2/1-stick ... and maybe this will be normal/moment ccomputer, when noreality O reality and there will be pentagram AI.
+i image O adapter we send by usb requst and request comes by O and return if left/right requst will be response intuitive like O, if this not connection with nature and result just revert of request we put balanced ccirccles with O/rim in same and test, maybe need put in him 1/dot 2/1-stick ... and maybe this will be normal/moment ccomputer, when noreality O reality and there will be pentagram AI, what if O adaptive and just fire and metal will make this computer we emulate 1 to O with fiire and metal.

 Good luck, and dont forget to click "Star" button!